mcwhittemore/node-hooks/readme.md

 #### Options

 * --default, -d, --global, -g: Adds the module to the default hooks setup
-* --hook: used -hook=[GIT HOOK NAME], this option overrides the hook-module's default-hook parameter.
+* --hook <GIT HOOK NAME>: this option overrides the hook-module's default-hook parameter.
 * -f, --force: installs a module from npm even if it doesn't meet the `hooks-module specification`.
 Requires the --hook option
 * --depend: adds the module to the project's package.json dependencies parameter.

 ### hooks remove

-Removes a `hook-module` from the project and from the project's package.json devDependencies parameter.
+Removes a `hook-module` from the default hook.

 #### Options

+* --default, -d, -global, -g: removes the `hooks-module` from `default hooks`.
+* --hook <GIT HOOK NAME>: remove module from specified git hook.
+* --all-hooks: remove the module from all git hooks
 * --hard: Also removes the module from the project's dependencies parameter.
-* --default, -d, -global, -g: removes the `hooks-module` from `default hooks`.

 ### hooks run